FAQs

 Have a particular question you want to ask?
 At Bowker Creek Dental, we’re here to guide you every step of the way.
 There’s no such thing as a stupid question when it comes to your health.
 Check out the answers to some of our patients’ frequently asked questions below.
 If there’s something on your mind that isn’t mentioned here, please get in touch for more information.

-Do you accept new patients?
+Are you currently accepting new patients?

 What is your new patient procedure?